Delahoyde & Hughes

 Aeneas' voyage is summarized until mention of the nautical dangers of Scylla and Charybdis bring about the next story.

 Sea-god Glaucus falls for Scylla.
 He tells her he was changed into a sea-god through the powers of magical grass.
-Scylla flees, and the story is continued in Book 14.
+Scylla flees, and the story is continued in the next book.

 Metamorphoses Book XIV